noharm-ai/summary/README.md

 - Survey with patients and  primary care professionals to evaluate the NER + LLM discharge summaries.

 Github link for [Summary Discharge Interface](https://github.com/noharm-ai/frontend/blob/develop/src/features/summary/Summary.jsx)

+## Running LLM Evaluation

+To run the evaluation of LLMs, follow these steps:

+1 - Clone the repository.
+2 - Execute the file EvalLLM.py with: python EvalLLM.py

+The "Data" folder contains the output files of the LLMs evaluated by our work.
+That is, each file is a list of diagnoses that each language model evaluated as a response to an output from our NER system.

+The "ResultTables" folder stores the metrics calculated by the automatic evaluator (GPT-4).

+The python file "EvalLLM.py" is where we preprocess the files from the "Data" folder to match the format of our evaluation prompt; and also where we do the prompting and store the responses in .tsv format.

+To configure your connection to the API of an LLM, it should be done in the file "ResourcesChatGPT.py".
+We use the Azure service, if you use another service, change this part of the code.
+In this python file are also our prompts for few-shot learning and a definition called "get_response" that queries the LLM via API.